The BRP (business recovery plan) and the BCP (business continuity plan) are of integral importance to each company’s IT department.

 In just a few decades, the vast majority of companies have become almost entirely dependent on IT resources.

 The CIO must then restart activity as quickly as possible with minimal data loss.
-The business recovery plan, on the other hand, must switch on a recovery system capable of supporting the IT needs necessary to the company’s survival.
+The business recovery plan, on the other hand, must switch on a recovery system capable of supporting the IT needs necessary for the company’s survival.
 These plans are key points of a company’s IT security policy.

 Need for a recovery information system in the event of a disaster